Apple Almond Quinoa with Maple Sausage is the perfect side dish, light lunch, or dinner recipe. Packed with sweet and savory fallĀ flavors!

 Directions

-- Rinse quinoa very well in a fine mesh strainer under cold, running water.
-Bring chicken broth to a boil in a small saucepan then add rinsed quinoa.
-Place a lid on top, then simmer until all the liquid has been absorbed and quinoa is tender, about 15 minutes.
-Transfer to a large bowl and cool slightly.
+• Bring chicken broth to a boil in a small saucepan then add the quinoa, place a lid on top, and simmer until the liquid has been absorbed and the quinoa is tender, 12-15 minutes.
+Fluff the quinoa with a fork then add to a large mixing bowl to cool slightly.

-- Meanwhile, heat olive oil in a small skillet over medium heat.
-Add sausage then brown and drain, if necessary.
-Add cooked sausage, green onions, chopped apple, almonds, and cranberries to the slightly cooled quinoa.
-Toss to combine then serve.
+• Meanwhile, heat a small skillet over medium heat.
+Add the sausage then brown and drain, if necessary.
+Add cooked sausage, green onions, apple, almonds, and cranberries to the slightly cooled quinoa then toss to combine.
+Serve warm or chilled.

 Oh wow-looks wonderful!
 I can’t wait to make it!
 I pinned it…love the photos, too.